RESEARCH STARTER

 The resulting show, simply called Seinfeld, followed the lives of four immature baby boomers who were easily irritated by life’s trivialities.
 David wrote about sixty episodes of the series.
 Several of the episodes were adaptations of the unperformed sketches he had written for Saturday Night Live, and many of the shows were based on incidents in his life.
 The character of George Costanza, a bald, bespectacled neurotic who lived with his parents and could not keep a job, was modeled on David himself.
 Another character, Cosmo Kramer, was based on a neighbor who lived across the hall from David and frequently made unannounced entries into his apartment.

-Seinfeldbecame part of NBC’s regular programming in January 1991, and it eventually became the most popular program on network television.
-In 1993 David married Laurie Lennard, and the couple had two daughters before separating in 2007.
+Seinfeld became part of NBC’s regular programming in January 1991, and it eventually became the most popular program on network television.
+In 1993, David married Laurie Lennard, and the couple had two daughters before separating in 2007.
+In October 2020, David married producer Ashley Underwood.
 David left Seinfeld in 1996 to write and direct a film, Sour Grapes, which was a critical and commercial flop when it was released in 1998.
 However, he returned to write and to produce the final episode of Seinfeld, which aired on May 14, 1998.
-More than seventy million viewers watched the final show, in which the four protagonists were imprisoned for breaking a "Good Samaritan" law.
+More than seventy million viewers watched the final show, in which the four protagonists were imprisoned for breaking a “Good Samaritan” law.

 The special, which was like nothing that had appeared on television before, aired in October 1999.
-All the dialogue was improvised to create what David described as "that cinema-verité thing," and the use of a handheld camera further contributed to its documentary style.
+All the dialogue was improvised to create what David described as “that cinema-verité thing,” and the use of a handheld camera further contributed to its documentary style.
 The program was edgier and darker than Seinfeld, with David’s acerbic wit on full display.
 Curb Your Enthusiasm, a comedy series featuring the same characters that were in the special, broadcast its first episodes on HBO in 2000.
-It soon received critical acclaim, being nominated for many Emmy Awards and winning a Golden Globe Award for best musical or comedy television series in 2002, and grew steadily in popularity.
-In 2009, the show completed its seventh season, and the following year David agreed to write and to produce ten episodes for another season.
-The show would last for eighty episodes, concluding in 2011, though much speculation surrounded a potential ninth season.
+It soon received critical acclaim, was nominated for many Emmy Awards, won a Golden Globe Award for best musical or comedy television series in 2002, and grew steadily in popularity.
+In 2009, the show completed its seventh season, and the following year, David agreed to write and produce ten episodes for another season.
+The series paused after its eighth season in 2011 and returned for a ninth season in 2017, and concluded in 2024.

 For each episode of Curb Your Enthusiasm, David carefully prepared plot outlines comprising about fifteen scenes.
 The actors received few details about the scenes or the characters they played and did not rehearse.
 Instead, they improvised the scenes on camera.
 In the seventh season, the show featured a much-publicized reunion of the four actors who starred in Seinfeld.
 According to the plot, David and Seinfeld worked together to write and to cast a Seinfeld reunion show, and portions of this show-within-a-show aired in the final episode.

 Following the success of Curb Your Enthusiasm, David continued to pursue occasional projects in film.
-He starred in the comedy Whatever Works (2009), which was directed by Woody Allen to generally positive reviews.
+He starred in the comedy Whatever Works (2009), directed by Woody Allen, which received generally positive reviews.
 He also had a key role in the 2012 film The Three Stooges, a reboot of the classic comedic trio.
-David was a cowriter and star of the HBO film Clear History (2013).
-He also wrote and was featured in the Broadway play Fish in the Dark, which premiered in 2015.
-That same year, he made several appearances on Saturday Night Live as politician and presidential candidate Bernie Sanders, while in February 2016 he hosted an episode the program.
+David was a co-writer and star of the HBO film Clear History (2013).
+He also wrote and starred in the Broadway play Fish in the Dark, which premiered in 2015.
+That same year, he made several appearances on Saturday Night Live as politician and presidential candidate Bernie Sanders, while in February 2016, he hosted an episode of the program.

 In 2024, after 12 seasons and 120 episodes, David ended Curb Your Enthusiasm.
 The series finale recreated the famous ending of Seinfeld.
-In the episode, Larry is on trial and once again meets those he offended throughout the entire series.
+In the episode, Larry is on trial and once again meets the people he offended throughout the series.
+In July 2025, HBO announced that David would be working on a comedy series on the American History (to celebrate the 250th birthday of the United States), in association with the former President Barack Obama and Michelle Obama’s production company.

 Significance